Date Pistachio Vegan Bars

 total time40 minutes

-These little Date & Pistachio Bites make a great, healthier alternative to chocolates.
+These little Date & Pistachio Bites are a very easy treat to make.
 The middle is a thick date caramel mixed with lots of nuts and nut butter.
 It’s all encased in a lovely, thick chocolate layer.

 Very simple to make, literally blend the dates with the nuts and nut butter, shape into small bars and coat in chocolate.
 With only 4 main ingredients they really are easy too.